acmatucfsigai/HackPack/README.md

-## Great Nonfiction Novels All Should Read
+## Nonfiction Novels All Should Read
 > What separates a good researcher from a great researcher is intuition.
-To build that, it's best to read books that talk about good questions and interesting concepts and leave the technical detail to the textbooks.
+To build that, it's best to read books that ask good questions, talk about high-level concepts, and leave the technical details to the textbooks.

 *Godel, Escher, Bach: An Eternal Golden Braid* -- Douglas Hofstadter